nrpastrian/nrpastrian.github.io/_pages/about.md

 I hold a BA in Economics and Business and an MA in Economics from [Pontificia Universidad Catolica de Chile](https://economia.uc.cl/).

-I am on the job market during the 2023-2024 academic year.
+I'm on the academic 2023-2024 job market and available for interviews.

 [Link to CV](https://nrpastrian.github.io/files/cv.pdf)